JasonA1/PM-VLN-ID-672-Review/README.md

 ### Steps to Run the Framework
 This repository contains source code and data samples to run the FL<sub>PM</sub> framework with the integrated PM-VLN.
 We tested and ran the code presented here on a single Tesla GPU with 16GB of RAM.

+### Data
+#### Samples
+We present in this repository samples from the 3 following datasets:
+ - VLN-Touchdown-sample - samples adapted from the Touchdown and StreetLearn datasets.
+ - MC-10 - JSON file and 5 sample images of entities.
+ - TR-NY-PIT-central - JSON and 5 sample images of path traces.

+#### Samples
+Touchdown